epichoxha/CobaltParrot/README.md

 # AggressorNotification

-Aggressor Notification Scripts for cobaltstrike (mainly notifications)
+Aggressor Notification Scripts for cobaltstrike (mainly notifications).
+Can be run on cobaltstrike client OR the team server(headless)

 ### cobaltparrot.cna
 An aggressor script to send initial beacon callback notifications via Discord